Skip to content

 These regions are based on the Accessibility/Remoteness Index of Australia and defined as Remoteness Areas by either the Australian Standard Geographical Classification (ASGC) (before 2011) or the Australian Statistical Geographical Standard (ASGS) (from 2011 onwards) in each Census year.
 The 5 Remoteness Areas are Major cities, Inner regional, Outer regional, Remote and Very remote.

-This information was compiled from the following data sources: ABS National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19.
+This information was compiled from the following data sources: the ABS Census of Population and Housing and the ABS National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19.
 More information about these data sources and data quality is available in Data sources.

 The following factors should be considered when interpreting these estimates